Giopet/dapp-NFT-minting/README.md

 I just want to change the solidity version to 0.8.9, just because of how we had set it up (in DappNFT.sol also).
 We create a new script called mint-script.js (to do the deploy), and we can delete this old script 'cause we don't need it anymore, and we could actually delete the Lock.sol as well.

+Deploy command:

 	npx hardhat run scripts/mint-script.ts

+It gives you the address.
+And this is the address in the local server that comes along with Hardhat.
+So we have our NFT smart contract.